Skip to main content

 perf report --stdio --sort=overhead,symbol

-# 4. Generate flame graph
+# 4. Generate a flame graph -- the single most useful visualization

 perf script | stackcollapse-perf.pl | flamegraph.pl > cpu.svg